Vernon County Jane Doe: Investigation

 Over 4,000 leads have surfaced in the case, one recently being the arrest of multiple persons who fraudulently used checks from a missing Amherst, Wisconsin woman who disappeared around the same time as when the Jane Doe was found.

 Despite the possible link to Amherst, police believe that she did not reside in the area where she was found.
 Seven missing women have been ruled out as possible identities.

 Authorities have used news media multiple times toward identifying the victim.
 In 2012, officials "pushed" the case to reach areas of both Minnesota and Wisconsin that were linked to Highway 14.
 The case was broadcast in a three-day news special, titled as "Catching Her Killer: Justice for Jane Doe," to uncover new leads in 2013.
 Yet no lead so far has proved useful.

 She was interred in the Viroqua cemetery.
 Her headstone bears the words "Jane Doe" and the date of the discovery of her body.

 On August 12, 2015, her body was exhumed and sent to the crime lab in Madison, Wisconsin, for testing in hopes of identifying her.
 The body was returned and buried the next day.
 DNA was also harvested and began processing at the University of North Texas.
 A new forensic facial reconstruction of the victim was released in December 2015 by a university in Arizona that created the likeness based on physical characteristics of the woman's skull.
 The rendering was completed by forensic artist Catyana Falsetti, whose husband was also working on the case at the university.

 Forensic testing on the pollen present on the victim's clothing in 2018 indicated she may have originated from Arizona or New Mexico.

 Authorities would later seek assistance from the DNA Doe Project in hopes to identify the victim.
+Around June 28, 2023, DNA Doe Project announced on their webpage about the victim that she is now being investigated by another forensic genetic genealogy service.
+So far, this provider has not been named.